ethereum/devp2p/discv5/discv5-wire.md

 ## Packet Encoding

-The protocol deals with three distinct kinds of packets:
+The protocol deals with four distinct kinds of packets:

 - Ordinary message packets, which carry an encrypted/authenticated message.
 - WHOAREYOU packets, which are sent when the recipient of an ordinary message packet